Nick Gordon Player Props: Twins vs. Guardians

 Nick Gordon At The Plate

-- Gordon has three doubles, a triple, two home runs and a walk while batting .161.
+- Gordon is hitting .149 with three doubles, a triple, two home runs and a walk.

-- Gordon enters this game on a five-game hitting streak.
-During his last games, he's hitting .357 with two homers.

-- Gordon has picked up a hit in nine games this season (39.1%), including one multi-hit game.
+- Gordon has had a base hit in nine of 25 games this year, and multiple hits once.

-- In 23 games played this year, he has hit a homer in two of them.
+- In 25 games played this year, he has homered in two of them.

-- Gordon has driven in a run in four games this year (17.4%), including one multiple-RBI game.
+- In four games this year, Gordon has picked up an RBI, with more than one RBI once.

-- In 10 of 23 games this season, he has scored, including multiple runs once.
+- In 10 of 25 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.